Rajpratik71/linux-manPages/infobrowser.md

               show file ./foo.info, not searching dir

 REPORTING BUGS
-       Email  bug  reports to bug-texinfo@gnu.org, general questions and dis‐ cussion to help-texinfo@gnu.org.
+       Email bug reports to bug-texinfo@gnu.org, general questions and discussion to help-texinfo@gnu.org.
        Texinfo home page: http://www.gnu.org/software/texinfo/

 COPYRIGHT
        Copyright © 2017 Free Software Foundation, Inc.  License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>
        This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

 SEE ALSO
        The full documentation for info is provided by the texinfo-doc-nonfree package as a Texinfo manual.
 If this package is installed at your site, the command

               info info

        should give you access to the complete manual.
 (Or, if you have Emacs, M-x info will lead to the manual.)

 info 6.5                                                                                     February 2018                                                                                     INFO(1)